 The billing year is aligned with the University of California fiscal year, July through June.
 Billing for the previous year’s storage usage is billed early in the subsequent year, and is payable within 60 days of billing.

 Third-party Service Providers

-Merritt and Dash use CDL’s EZID service for assigning, managing, and resolving object ARK identifiers and DataCite, an international non-profit membership organization, of which CDL is a founding member, for assigning, managing, and resolving DOIs.
+Merritt and Dryad use CDL’s EZID service for assigning, managing, and resolving object ARK identifiers and DataCite, an international non-profit membership organization, of which CDL is a founding member, for assigning, managing, and resolving DOIs.